Makena-Wambui/alx-higher_level_programming/0x02-python-import_modules/README.md

 You can cast arguments into integers by using int() (you can assume that all arguments can be casted into integers) Your code should not be executed when imported

+6.
+Write a program that prints #pythoniscool, followed by a new line, in the standard output.

+Your program should be maximum 2 lines long
+You are not allowed to use print or eval or open or import sys in your file 101-easy_print.py